GianelliL/PersonalWebsite/README.md

 THIS WEBSITE WILL BE IMPROVED SOON!
-This was made in less than a day so there are lots of improvements.
+This was made in less than a day so there are lots of improvements to be made.